redstone99/hass-alert2/README.md

     # genRaw is defined as the raw dictionary object.
     generator: "{{ {'a':'foo'}, {'a':'bar'} }}"
 ````

+If disable alert that exists, it is deleted from hass.
+if disable alert that is not provided, it is not deleted from hass.
+stays the same upon restart.

 In addition to the variables `genElem`, `genEntityId`, and `genRaw` described above, generators also make the following variables available to templates:
 * `genIdx` - the index, starting from 0, of the current generator element.